artefactual/archivematica-docs/admin-manual/installation-setup/customization/scaling-archivematica.rst

 -------------------------------------

-Processing speed and capacity will generally increase in line with increases in computing resources (CPU, memory & disk space).
+Processing speed and capacity will generally increase in line with increases in computing resources (CPU, memory and disk space).
 When a deployment uses a machine with considerably more (or less) resources than the :ref:`recommended minimum production requirements <requirements-production>`, there are several different configuration options that may help further